HaoboGu/rmk/docs/src/faq.md

 run `cargo clean` and then `cargo run --release`.
 Open an [issue](https://github.com/HaoboGu/rmk/issues) with the detailed logs.

-## rust-lld: error: section will not fit in region 'FLASH': overflowed by x bytes
+### rust-lld: error: section will not fit in region 'FLASH': overflowed by x bytes

 This is because your MCU's flash is too small.
 Try building in release mode: `cargo build --release`.
-For check out our [`binary size optimization`](https://haobogu.github.io/rmk/binary_size.html) doc
+If the error still there, follow our [`binary size optimization`](https://haobogu.github.io/rmk/binary_size.html) doc to reduce your code size.

-## ERROR: Storage is full
+### I see ERROR: Storage is full error in the log

 By default, RMK uses only 2 sectors of your microcontroller's internal flash.
 You may get the following error if 2 sectors is not big enough to store all your keymaps: